Dombås: Twentieth century

-The Dovre Line was extended to Dombås in 1913 and Dombås Station built.
+The Dovre Line was extended to Dombås in 1913 and Dombås Station was built.
 The line was extended onwards to Støren in 1921.
 Three years later, the Rauma Line opened connecting Dombås to Åndalsnes.
 Dombås Church was completed in 1939.

 World War II

-In 1940, during the Norwegian Campaign, the Germans recognized this rail, roadway and telegraph junction was strategically significant.
+In 1940, during the Norwegian Campaign, the Germans recognized that this rail, roadway and telegraph junction was strategically significant.
 From 13 April on the Germans started receiving messages of imminent allied action in Norway through the port of Åndalsnes.
 To counter this, the German High Command ordered a takeover of Dombås.
-The result was that a company of fallschirmjägers from 1st battalion of the 1st Regiment, 7th Flieger Division was dropped at Dombås on 14 April, intending to cut the rail line.
+The result was that a company of fallschirmjägers from the 1st battalion of the 1st Regiment, 7th Flieger Division was dropped at Dombås on 14 April, intending to cut the rail line.
 The German company had the misfortune to jump straight onto the second battalion of Infantry Regiment no. 11 (Møre) that was bivouacked at Dombås on their way to the front north of Oslo.
 In the second opposed paratrooper attack in history (the first being the one made against Sola Air Station on 9 April) only seven out of fifteen Junkers Ju 52s made it back to their base at Fornebu airport the rest were lost to Norwegian Colt M/29 anti-aircraft machine gun fire, dispersing the paratroopers.
 Most of the surviving paratroopers were taken prisoner soon after landing.
-Only a single group of sixty-three Germans, under the company commander Oberleutnant Herbert Schmidt managed to avoid capture and sealed off the Gudbrandsdalen valley holed up in two strategically placed farms.
+Only a single group of sixty-three Germans, under the company commander Oberleutnant Herbert Schmidt, managed to avoid capture and sealed off the Gudbrandsdalen valley holed up in two strategically placed farms.
 Only on 19 April did the isolated group of Germans surrender, having been surrounded by far superior Norwegian forces for five days.
-On 16 April the Norwegians brought two mortars and several Colt M/29 heavy machine guns to bear on Schmidt's men and from 18 April a 40 mm Bofors anti-aircraft gun bombarded the German positions from Dombås Railway Station.
+On 16 April, the Norwegians brought two mortars and several Colt M/29 heavy machine guns to bear on Schmidt's men and from 18 April a 40 mm Bofors anti-aircraft gun bombarded the German positions from Dombås Railway Station.
 On 19 April the paratroopers could no longer stand the bombardment and sent forward the captured Norwegian Major Kjøs to convey their surrender message.
 All in all 150 fallschirmjägers ended up in Norwegian captivity, being kept in a prisoner-of-war camp near Kristiansund until released when resistance collapsed in South Norway in early May.